Gap, Hautes-Alpes: Middle Ages

 From 28 December 986, the Bishop of Gap had sovereign rights over the city due to concerns about future Muslim invasions.
 The bishops kept this power until Revolutionary reforms in 1801 despite Gap being annexed by the French crown in 1512.

 Gap and its area became part of the County of Provence which was established at the end of the 10th century.
 The County of Forcalquier was separated in the 12th century.
 Although the bishops of Gap were the temporal lords of the city their control was long disputed by officers of the Counts of Forcalquier notably during the episcopacy of Arnoux who later became the bishop of the city.
 On the death of the last Count of Forcalquier in 1209, the Embrun and Gap areas were passed to the Dauphiné while those of Forcalquier and Sisteron returned to the County of Provence.
-It is for this reason that the current coat of arms of the Region Provence-Alpes-Côte d'Azur is the coat of arms of the Dauphiné.
+It is for this reason that the current coat of arms of the Region Provence-Alpes-Côte d'Azur bears also the coat of arms of the Dauphiné.
 In 1349 the Dauphin of Viennois Humbert II passed on his Principality to the eldest son of Philippe VI of France, the future King of France Charles V. From 1349 to 1457 Dauphiné remained a Principality separated from France, whose prince was the eldest son of the King of France.
 In 1457, Charles VII put an end to this status and joined the province to the Kingdom of France.

 The Knights Templar owned a house at Gap, a secondary establishment which depended on a commandery.
 The creation of the Consulate, which ruled the city, dated back to before 1209.

 In the 14th century, the city took advantage of the benefits of the installation of the Popes in Avignon, which brought a more frequent passage of travellers to develop a craft of wool and skins, which made it thrive.
 Avignon linkages were strengthened by the presence of many clerics of the entourage of the Pope, within the chapter of the canons of Gap.